Demon's Crest – 1994 Developer Interview

 Fujiwara: The Red Arremer character originally came from the world of Makaimura (NA: Ghosts ‘n Goblins), as a kind of “rival” to the player.
 At some point we realized that this character had made a real impact on players, and we started to think it could be interesting if we allowed players to control his diverse moveset.
 On top of that, Red Arremer is a demon, not a human, so we thought that would let us to present something unique to players.
 The game we created from this initial idea was the Game Boy title “Red Arremer” (NA: Gargoyle’s Quest).

 Initially we wanted to make sure we didn’t overshadow Makaimura, so we decided the Game Boy would be best for a first outing.
-Then, once that game was well-received, we wanted to try doing a full-color attempt, which became Red Arremer II for the Famicom (NA: Gargoyle’s Quest 2).
-Interestingly, however, the Famicom version actually presented us with more technical challenges than the Game Boy, so we wanted to try giving the concept a new coat of paint with the Super Famicom, and change the character’s previous cartoon-y, anime look to something darker and more realistic.
-That’s how Demon Blaze came about.
+Then, once that game was well-received, we wanted to try doing a full-color attempt, which became Red Arremer II for the Famicom.
+But the Famicom presented us with more technical challenges than the Game Boy, so we decided we'd try giving the concept a new coat of paint with the Super Famicom, changing the character’s previous cartoon-y, anime look to something darker and more realistic.
+That’s how Demon's Crest came about.

 —And that about-turn, from cutesy to realistic, is also reflected in the change of title, from “Red Arremer” to “Demon’s Crest.”